Making Homemade Applesauce

-Usually I go out scouting the area for wild apples in the autumn, but this year they were pretty scarce (and wormy).
-So I ordered juice grade organic apples from Azure Standard for our applesauce.
+Usually, I go out scouting the area for wild apples in the autumn, but sometimes they are scarce.
+Some years I buy them from a local orchard or order juice grade organic apples from Azure Standard for our applesauce.

 - quartered apples